SophiaHackLab/ph0wnlabs/lab-04/README.md

 - **Question 5**.
 If you can, test this authorization code.
 If it works, congrats!
 Most probably though, it will be incorrect... (and that's perfectly normal).

-> Not on Linux :penguin:?
+> **Not on Linux** :penguin:?
 Perhaps you can run the binary using QEMU + Docker to emulate a foreign architecture [see here](https://forums.docker.com/t/run-x86-intel-and-arm-based-images-on-apple-silicon-m1-macs/117123).

-> If you failed to get a source code that produces something that looks like an authorization code, read [`./spoiler/dockcode-main.rs`](./spoiler/dockcode-main.rs) and assume this was returned by your model.
+> **Catch Up!** If you failed to get a source code that produces something that looks like an authorization code, read [`./spoiler/dockcode-main.rs`](./spoiler/dockcode-main.rs) and assume this was returned by your model.

 - **Question 6**.
 Is that incorrect authorization code a hallucination?
 Check it out in the binary!